What Is Radiation Therapy?

 Through years of clinical trials, radiation oncologists have studied the use of radiation therapy to treat breast cancer.
 These studies have led to the widespread use of effective and tolerable doses of radiation therapy.
 It is used to treat early stage breast cancer along with surgery for local control of disease.
 It may be used in more advanced breast cancer to control the disease or to treat symptoms, such as pain.

 You first will meet with a radiation oncologist to decide if radiation therapy is a recommended treatment option for your particular situation.
 If you and your doctors decide to proceed, then you will have an extended consultation in which you discuss the details of your treatment.
 This includes the exact area to treat, the amount of radiation you will receive, the length of treatment time and potential treatment side effects.
 The radiation oncologist will also answer any questions you may have.
-These issues vary for each woman, so it is important to make an individual treatment plan.
+These issues vary for each person, so it is important to make an individual treatment plan.

 Before your first radiation treatment, you will have a simulation appointment.
 This appointment will last approximately one to two hours.
 During this appointment, the doctor will identify the exact fields on your body to treat with radiation.
 This involves lying on a table while the radiation therapist marks the field with small dots made with permanent ink.
 Each dot is similar to a very small tattoo.
 You will not receive any radiation treatment during this appointment.

 When you arrive, please check in at the desk.
 Each treatment should only last 10 to 15 minutes.
-You can change your clothes in the women's dressing room and then wait in the women's lounge to be called.
+You can change your clothes in the dressing room and then wait in the lounge to be called.

 During each treatment session, you will lay on a table while the technician uses the marks on your skin to locate and treat the field.
 It is important to be still while getting the radiation, although you should continue to breathe normally.